z4l1nux/AISVSwise/1.0/en/0x10-C09-Orchestration-and-Agentic-Action.md

 ## 9.9 Intent Verification & Constraint Enforcement

-Validate that agent actions align with the user’s stated intent and system constraints.
+Validate that agent actions align with the user's stated intent and system constraints.

 | # | Description | Level | Role |
 |:--------:|---------------------------------------------------------------------------------------------------------------------|:---:|:---:|